|

 Before filing, the IRS encourages taxpayers to take a moment to see if they qualify for these and other often-overlooked credits and deductions:

 Benefits for low-and moderate-income workers and families, especially the Earned Income Tax Credit.
 The special EITC Assistant can help taxpayers see if they’re eligible.
+Savers credit, claimed on Form 8880, for low-and moderate-income workers who contributed to a retirement plan, such as an IRA or 401(k).

 American Opportunity Tax Credit, claimed on Form 8863, and other education tax benefits for parents and college students.